 Well, it was fun while it lasted, but Toronto’s taco party has come to an end.

-While we still love the endless possibilities of Mexican cuisine, Taquerias like the Anthony Bourdain praised Agave Y Aguacate have closed, the line at Grand Electric has disappeared and Playa Cabana’s new venture was empty on a recent Friday night.
+While we still love the endless possibilities of Toronto’s Taquerias, places like the Anthony Bourdain praised Agave Y Aguacate have closed, the line at Grand Electric has disappeared and Playa Cabana’s new venture was empty on a recent Friday night.

 Toronto’s craving for tacos is currently satisfied.